Nium and Emirates NBD Deepen Partnership to Power Real-Time Cross-Border Payments in MENAT

-Expanded partnership now enables seamless payouts via Emirates Islamic Bank, with KSA launch underway
+Expanded partnership now enables seamless payouts across Emirates NBD Group in the UAE, with KSA launch underway

 FRANKFURT, Germany, Oct.
-1, 2025 /PRNewswire/ -- Nium, the leading global infrastructure for real-time cross-border payments, and Emirates NBD, a leading banking group in the MENAT (Middle East, North Africa and Türkiye) region, today announced significant progress in their strategic partnership first unveiled in 2024.
+2, 2025 /PRNewswire/ -- Nium, the leading global infrastructure for real-time cross-border payments, and Emirates NBD, a leading banking group in the Middle East, North Africa and Türkiye (MENAT) region, announced significant progress in their strategic partnership first unveiled in 2024.

-Since its inception, the collaboration has empowered Emirates NBD customers with seamless, cost-effective, and reliable international transfers.
-The service has now been extended to Emirates Islamic Bank, further broadening access to real-time payouts across the UAE.

-In parallel, Emirates NBD is preparing to expand this offering to its customers in the Kingdom of Saudi Arabia through Emirates NBD Bank KSA, subject to regulatory approval from the Saudi Central Bank (SAMA).
+Since its inception, the collaboration has empowered Emirates NBD customers with seamless, cost-effective and reliable international transfers.
+The service has now been extended across Emirates NBD Group in the UAE, further broadening access to real-time payouts across the region.
+Emirates NBD is also exploring to expand this offering to its customers in the Kingdom of Saudi Arabia through Emirates NBD KSA.

 "Over the past year, our partnership with Emirates NBD has continued to scale, enabling real-time money movement from the Middle East to the world," said Anupam Pahuja, Chief Revenue Officer at Nium.
-"With the addition of Emirates Islamic Bank and preparations in Saudi Arabia, we are delivering on our vision to make global payments instantaneous, accessible, and cost-efficient for all."
+"With the extension of the service across the wider Emirates NBD Group in the UAE and preparations in Saudi Arabia, we are delivering on our vision to make global payments instantaneous, accessible and cost-efficient for all."

-Marwan Hadi, Group Head, Retail Banking and Wealth Management at Emirates NBD, commented: "Emirates NBD has always embraced innovation to enhance customer experience.
-Our deepening collaboration with Nium strengthens our ability to provide fast, secure, and affordable remittance services across multiple markets.
-Extending the partnership to Emirates Islamic Bank and soon to Saudi Arabia reflects our commitment to leading the next chapter of cross-border payments in the region."
+Yousuf Saeed Mohd, Group Head of Priority and Personal Banking and Retail Banking Sales at Emirates NBD, commented: "Emirates NBD has always embraced innovation to enhance customer experience.
+Our deepening collaboration with Nium strengthens our ability to provide fast, secure and affordable remittance services across multiple markets.
+Extending the partnership to the wider Emirates NBD Group in the UAE and soon to Saudi Arabia reflects our commitment to leading the next chapter of cross-border payments in the region."

 The UAE continues to be one of the world's largest remittance hubs, with outbound flows surpassing USD 50 billion in 2023 according to the World Bank.
 With expatriates making up nearly 90% of the UAE population, demand for faster and more affordable international transfers continues to rise.